-

 A transaction involving a UAE company will (where relevant) typically require competent authority approval in respect of the application in relation to a transfer of shares.
 Limited liability companies, which are the most common form of company through which business activities are performed “onshore” in the UAE, are licensed and regulated by the local economic department of the Emirate in which they are established.
 Local economic departments are responsible for maintaining the Commercial Register, and their procedural requirements must be satisfied in order for a person to be registered as a legal shareholder (noting that their requirements can change so it is important to get up to date information as to current processes).
 Similarly, free zone companies are regulated by the relevant authority of the free zone in which they are established.

-Furthermore, in order to effect an “onshore” share transfer (and certain free zone share transfers also), shareholders are required to attend a notary public in order to sign and have the relevant documentation and an updated memorandum of association notarised before they are submitted to the competent authority.
+Furthermore, in order to effect an “onshore” share transfer (and certain free zone share transfers also), shareholders are required to use a notary public in order to sign (although this process is increasingly being conducted remotely by way of a video call) and have the relevant documentation and an updated memorandum of association notarised before they are submitted to the competent authority.
 Effecting a share transfer of a UAE “onshore” company, therefore, generally requires the cooperation of all shareholders.
+It is important for buyers and sellers to note that due to the requirements to have documents notarized, there may also be a need to have certain buyer and seller constitutional documentation notarized and attested in the relevant country of origin which could add several weeks to the share transfer process – therefore this added delay should be factored into the overall transactional timeline (and the same applies to free zone transfers referred to below).

 In certain Emirates (e.g. Abu Dhabi), advertisement of summary details of any proposed share transfer is a mandatory step in the share transfer process.
 However, such advertisement is usually in the public Gazette which is not widely read or reported on.